kxie95/kxie95.github.io/_posts/2017-11-16-google-internship-experiences.md

 * Many tech talks and events to go to and there is no obligation to tell your manager about it.
 * Not much pairing or mobbing - work is very individual but people are very open to asking around.
 * Games everywhere.
 I still don't know how I got stuff done.
-* Everyone was very friendly and I think this is the contagious culture of Googliness.
+* Everyone was very friendly and I think this is due to the contagious culture of Googliness.
 * Fun things: TotT, TGIFs, intern-host events, free swag, giant learning library.

 Processes
 * Extremely streamlined - so easy to book meeting rooms, present things on the screen.

-* Optionally talk about interviewing for a full-time role.
-Super tough - systems design interviews, algorithms, technolgies.
+### Outline
+* Intro
+* Interview Process
+* Onboarding
+* Environment
+* Culture
+* Processes
+* Internship
+* Summary